Capsfly/thread-pool/.github/ISSUE_TEMPLATE/bug_report.md

 **System information**

-* CPU model, architecture, # of cores and threads:
+* CPU model, architecture, # of cores and threads_ptr:
 * Operating system:
 * Name and version of C++ compiler:
 * Full command used for compiling, including all compiler flags: